 As the parent, you are still in charge.
-You have right to now what your teen is doing and who your teen is with.
+You have the right to know what your teen is doing and who your teen is with.
 It is your job to decide how much freedom to allow.
 These limits should both protect your teen and support his growth.
 They tell your teen how you expect him to act.

 Sickle Cell Disease and Risk Taking

 Like other teens, younger people with sickle cell disease sometimes take risks.
 Many teens have a need to prove that they fit in with their friends.
 Drugs and alcohol, sex and fast driving are all things that some teens do to prove themselves.
-Teens will sickle cell disease may have a stronger need to prove that they fit in.
+Teens with sickle cell disease may have a stronger need to prove that they fit in.

 Building Self-Esteem In Your Teen